apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <em>(Optional)</em>
 <p>Specifies the replica changes for scaling in components and instance templates,
 and takes specified instances offline.
 Can be used in conjunction with the &ldquo;scaleOut&rdquo; operation.
-Note: Any configuration that creates instances is considered invalid except for sharding component.</p>
+Note: Any configuration that creates instances is considered invalid.</p>
 </td>
 </tr>
 </tbody>